 Mean score of companies in the Cement Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Kesoram Industries's score of 8 is lower than 64% of the industry.
+Kesoram Industries's score of 8 is higher than 68% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents